nikn822/imanet/STATUS.md

-imanet uranet we all are nets, we fly our drones like a corvette.:car:
+imanet uranet we all are nets, we fly our drones like corvettes.:car: